PubNubDevelopers/player-matching-demo/README.md

   });
   ```

 Publish matchmaking triggers to signal that a player wants to join the matchmaking queue.
-This is done using the PubnubSubsystem in Unreal Engine, sending messages to the shared demo-matchmaking channel.
+This is done using the PubnubSubsystem in Unreal Engine, sending messages to the shared "demo-matchmaking" channel.

   Example:
   ```cpp